philippsommer27/calabash-catalog/README.md

 # calabash-catalog
-This repository servers as a catalog for experiments, results, and files related to the analysis of green software patterns within the Calabash framework.
+This repository serves as a catalog for experiments, results, and files related to the analysis of green software patterns within the Calabash framework.

 # Results
 The following two tables present an overview of results: